DigitalHarborFoundation/culture/markdown.md

 ---

-# Work is for the Willing
+# Work Is For The Willing
-For those willing to do what is needed needed, not just what they want, there will always be (and often an abudance of) work.
-For thos who only want to do certain things in specific ways, there is often a decreasing amount of work to be had.
+For those willing to do what is needed, not just what they want, there will always be (and often an abudance of) work.
+For those who only want to do certain things in specific ways, there is often a decreasing amount of work to be had.

 ---